How Do Neural Networks Estimate Optical Flow? A Neuropsychology-Inspired Study: Related Work

 Ever since the pioneering work of \textit{Horn et al.} \cite{Horn1981}, variational optical flow methods \cite{Brox2004} have played a dominant role in optical flow estimation due to their high performance.
 Most modern variational optical flow estimation pipelines consist of four stages: matching, filtering, interpolation, and variational refinement.
 Various improvements have been proposed over time to deal with issues such as long-range matching \cite{Brox2011} and occlusion \cite{Revaud2015}.
 Furthermore, improvements such as dense correspondence matching based on convolution response maps of the reference image with the target image \cite{Weinzaepfel2013}, and supervised data-driven interpolation of a sparse optical flow map \cite{Zweig2017} were also proposed.
 These last two improvements introduced elements of deep learning into the variational optical flow estimation pipeline.

 \textit{Dosovitskiy et al.} \cite{Dosovitskiy2015}, however, were the first to introduce a supervised end-to-end trained Convolutional Neural Network (CNN).
 CNNs have three major advantages when it comes to estimating optical flow.
 First, CNNs outperform variational optical flow estimation methods in terms of accuracy \cite{Ilg2017,Sun2018,Hui2019}.
-Second, the runtime of CNN-based optical flow algorithms is significantly lower than variational methods \cite{Ilg2017}.
+Second, the runtime of CNN-based optical flow algorithms, when executed on the appropriate hardware, is significantly lower than variational methods \cite{Ilg2017}.
 Third, CNN-based methods can learn from data and can exploit statistical patterns not realized by a human designer.
 This is an advantage over variational methods which require explicit, and sometimes inaccurate, assumptions on the input.
 However, CNNs also have three disadvantages.
 First, the results depend on the quality and size of the training data.
 Second, CNN-based methods face the risk of overfitting, which is relevant for optical flow estimation because it is difficult to obtain ground truth \cite{Tu2019}.
 Third, there is no guarantee that the trained models will generalize to scenarios not contained in the training dataset.
-Due to the \textit{black-box} nature of the solution, there is little insight into its workings and limitations.
+Due to the \emph{``black-box''} nature of the solution, it is difficult to get insight into its workings and limitations.